List of Australian submissions for the Academy Award for Best International Feature Film

 Australia has submitted films for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) since 1996.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 The Australian submission is selected by a committee of Australian industry professionals convened and selected by Screen Australia.

-As of 2025, Australian has submitted seventeen films, and was nominated once for: Tanna (2016) by Martin Butler and Bentley Dean.
+As of 2026, Australia has been nominated once, for: Tanna (2016) directed by Martin Butler and Bentley Dean.

 Submissions

 As a majority-English-speaking country, Australia infrequently sends non-English language movies to the Oscars International Feature category.
 Three of their first five submissions were stories of the lives of immigrants to Australia.
 Australia's first submission, Floating Life is a drama about Cantonese immigrants from Hong Kong who reunite with their daughter who moved to Australia several years before.
 The second submission, La Spagnola is a black comedy about a pregnant Spanish immigrant who is deserted by her husband after arriving in Australia.
 A subsequent submission, The Home Song Stories is about a Chinese woman from Shanghai who moves to Australia with her two children after marrying an Australian citizen.
 Both principal actors, Clara Law and Tony Ayres, were born in Macau and became naturalized Australian citizens.

 Australia's 2006, 2009 and 2014 submissions were Aboriginal Australian stories.
 Ten Canoes was the first feature film made primarily in one of Australia's Aboriginal languages.
 The film, set before the arrival of white Australian settlers, tells a story within a story, about what happens when a young man falls for one of the brides of the local chief.
 Samson & Delilah, the first Australian film to make an Oscar shortlist, won the Camera d'Or at Cannes in 2009, and focused on a teenaged Aboriginal couple on the run.

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.
 Below is a list of the films that have been submitted by Australia for review by the Academy for the award by year and the respective Academy Awards ceremony.